j-brady/peakipy/README.md

 ```

 Note that the Position F1 and Position F2 are actually the wrong way round (i.e. F1=x and F2=y).
-I think this happens by default with Analysis2 but you may chastise me if I'm being an idiot if I'm wrong.
+I think this happens by default with Analysis2, however, you can chastise me for being an idiot if I'm wrong.
 `read_peaklist.py` will flip them around, so beware.
 If you have "correctly" labelled columns then you can use `--posF1=<column_name>` and `-posF2=<column_name>` to define which column names map to `Y_PPM` and `X_PPM`, respectively.